helloSystem/hello/README.md

 Desktop operating system with focus on simplicity and usability (think Macintosh System 1).

-Based on the Linux kernel but without the complexities of normal Linux distributions.
+Without the complexities of Linux distributions.

 https://github.com/probonopd/hello/wiki